DiscoveryDNA/team_neural_network/note/aws_notes.md

 \* There are ways to assign a volume to an instance and automatically attach at every bootup.
 But currently not using these, but def useful in future.

-## Workflow for doing neural network training:
+## Workflow for doing neural network training

-### Useful tips for Using Keras with GPU
+### Useful tips for using Keras with GPU

 - For some neural networks, there are layers specifically designed for GPU acceleration.
 For example, for LSTM layer, there are two different options in Keras: `LSTM` and `CuDNNLSTM`. `LSTM` should only be used with CPU, using it with GPU would be > 2 times slower than CPU.
 Instead, you should use `CuDNNLSTM` with GPU. `CuDNNLSTM` achieves the same result as `LSTM` but is tailored for GPU.
 Using it can easily achieve a > 10 times speed boost when comparing with using CPU.
 - For rnn networks, you should always use the ‘CuDNN’ version of layers in order for GPU acceleration to work properly.